 Keeping index structures costs resources.
 Not all replicas of buckets are necessarily searchable, unless configured using searchable-copies.
 As Vespa indexes buckets on-demand, the most cost-efficient setting is 1, if one can tolerate temporary coverage loss during node failures.
 Note that searchable-copies does not apply to streaming search as this does not use index structures.

 |Data retention vs size||

 When a document is removed, the document data is not immediately purged.
-Instead, a content cluster keeps remove-entries (tombstones of removed documents) for a configurable amount of time.
+Instead, proton keeps remove-entries (tombstones of removed documents) for a configurable amount of time.
 The default is two weeks, refer to pruneremoveddocumentsage.
 This ensures that removed documents stay removed in a distributed system where nodes change state.
 Entries are removed periodically after expiry.
-Hence, if a node comes back up after being down for a week, removed documents are available again, unless the data on the node is wiped first.
+Hence, if a node comes back up after being down for more than two weeks, removed documents are available again, unless the data on the node is wiped first.
 A larger pruneremoveddocumentsage will hence grow the storage size as this keeps document and tombstones longer.

 |Transition time||See transition-time for tradeoffs for how quickly nodes are set down vs. system stability.|

 |Removing unstable nodes||One can configure how many times a node is allowed to crash before it will automatically be removed.
 The crash count is reset if the node has been up or down continuously for more than the stable state period.
 If the crash count exceeds max premature crashes, the node will be disabled.
 Refer to troubleshooting.|

 |Minimal amount of nodes required to be available||

 A cluster is typically sized to handle a given load.

 A given percentage of the cluster resources are required for normal operations,

 and the remainder is the available resources that can be used if some of the nodes are no longer usable.